Online AM Guide

 • IT - Learn about WUVT's computing environment and contribute to cool open source projects!

-I'll check in with the staffheads at the end of the semester to see who's been active, so put yourself out there!
+The current AMPD will check in with the staffheads at the end of the semester to see who's been active, so put yourself out there!
 Make some friends!
 Building connections with other people at the station is one of the core goals of AM training.

 FM Shadowing